 For HTTP/HTTPS monitors, OpsRamp provides HTTP Response Headers and HTTP Raw Response Time to identify the issue that makes your website unavailable at a location.
 The HTTP Test section displays the following:

-- URL: Refers to the URL of the website.
+- URL: URL of the website.

 Displays templates and monitors assigned to the configured synthetic monitor.